determined-ai/determined/docs/reference/deploy/master-config-reference.rst

 ``pool_name``
 =============

-The name of the resource pool, which must be unique among all resource pools defined.
+Specifies the name of the resource pool, which must be unique among all defined resource pools.

 ``description``
 ===============